jbcodeforce/ML-studies/docs/coding/langchain.md

 ## Getting started

-All codes for OpenAI LLM are in
+All codes for LangChain with LLM are in:

 | Backend | Type of chains |
 | --- | --- |